Popular Zip Codes in Seattle, WA

 - Median Housing Costs Per Month$1,850

-According to U.S. Census data, there are 344,629 households in Seattle, WA.
-152,587 are family households and 192,042 are non-family households.
-There are 65,611 households with children in Seattle and 279,018 households without children.
-On average, about 2.08 people live in a household in Seattle, WA.
+According to the U.S. Census, there are 344,629 households in Seattle, WA.
+The Census estimates also show that 152,587 are family households and 192,042 are non-family households.
+Moreover, Seattle has 65,611 households with children in Seattle and 279,018 households without children.
+On average, about 2.08 people constitute a household in Seattle, WA.
 The median income of a Seattle household living in Seattle is $97,185 per year.
-The median housing costs per month are $1,850.
+The housing costs per month are estimated around $1,850.

 Seattle, WA Education Statistics